Sharukhmalik/Sharukhmalik/README.md

 [- 👋 Hi, I’m @Sharukhmalik
-- 👀 I’m inspired and experienced data analyst.
+- 👀 I’m inspired and experienced data Engineer.
 - 📫 you can reach on my linkedin profile : https://www.linkedin.com/in/sharukh-malik-375580132